Oh, halibut, how do we love thee? Let us count the ways!

 We’re here to help.

-Whether you’re going minimal or maximal, we’ve got a plethora of side dishes for you that really fit the bill.
+Whether you’re going minimal or maximal, we’ve got a plethora of the best side dishes for you that really fit the bill.

 Braised fennel and halibut play together beautifully.
 They’re both mellow and mild, while each still has its own distinctive character to set them apart and keep you interested.